Table of Contents

 Asparagus Contains 92 % of water.
 Because of the high water content, it contains a low amount of calories and sodium.
 As we discussed above, asparagus contains vitamin B6, vitamin K, vitamin C, vitamin A, potassium, manganese & fiber.

 Vitamin C helps muscle development in rabbits & it helps to maintain a healthy blood system.
 Vitamin C act as an antioxidant that helps the bones, skin, and connective tissues.
-Vitamin C is essential for rabbits, due to lack of vitamin C rabbis can have the scurvy disease.
+Vitamin C is essential for rabbits, due to a lack of vitamin C rabbis can have scurvy disease.
 This is a common illness among rabbits.

 Asparagus is a fine source of Vitamin K. It will help to maintain good healthy boons.
 To Increase the efficiency of the immune systems in rabbits, asparagus provides vitamin E. Vitamin E also acts as an Antioxidant in a rabbit’s body.
 Fiber helps to increase the efficiency of the digestive systems of rabbits.